kj187/aijko_geoip/README.md

 The currency is part of the EXT:static_info_tables.
 The default currency is USD.

 ### JSON & AJAX
-You can get the whole client data as JSON string, so you can do some magic with javascript in the frontend.
-For example:
+You can get the whole client data as JSON string, so you can do any magic with javascript in the frontend.
+Define the AJAX url

 ```typoscript
 page {